 Ontologies of Violence: Jacques Derrida, Mennonite Pacifist Epistemology, and Grace M. Jantzen’s Death and the Displacement of Beauty

 My dissertation, funded by the Canadian Social Sciences and Humanities Research Council and defended in early May 2021, is on the concept of violence in Jacques Derrida’s “Violence and Metaphysics,” the works of Mennonite philosophical theologians, and Grace M. Jantzen’s Death and the Displacement of Beauty trilogy.
 For those who are interested, in Fall 2020 I presented a summary of the project in a webinar series hosted by the Canadian Society for Studies in Religion.
-See here for a text version and below for a recording, starting at 36:00.
+See below for a recording, starting at 36:00.